Corinthian Helmet (625–550 BCE)

 Description

-The Corinthian Helmet comes from ancient Greece and is named after the city-state of Corinth, though it was made in many places.
-Built between 625 and 550 BCE, it was used by hoplites, soldiers who fought close together in a phalanx with spears and shields.
-Its design was all about protection, not comfort.
-Herodotus mentions it in his “Histories”, describing how Libyan tribes in modern Tunisia used it in a ritual fight during a festival devoted to the goddess Athena.
-By the 5th century BCE, Greeks started using more open helmets, but in Italy, it turned into the Italo-Corinthian style, which the Roman army used until the 1st century AD.
+The Corinthian helmet comes from ancient Greece and takes its modern name from the city-state of Corinth, though helmets of this kind were produced in several places.
+Made between about 625 and 550 BCE, it belonged to the equipment of the hoplite, the heavily armed infantryman who fought in tight phalanx formation with spear and shield.
+Its design prioritized protection over comfort, enclosing most of the head and limiting sight and hearing in exchange for strong defense.
+Herodotus mentions the Corinthian helmet in his Histories, describing how Libyan tribes in what is now Tunisia used it in a ritual combat during a festival for the goddess Athena.
+By the 5th century BCE, Greek soldiers increasingly adopted more open helmet types, but in Italy the form lived on as the Italo-Corinthian helmet, which continued in use into the Roman world until the 1st century CE.

-This helmet started its journey in ancient Greece, probably made for a hoplite.
-How it got from there to where it is now isn’t fully clear, but it ended up at the Cleveland Museum of Art, where it stays as an example of ancient Greek craftmanship.
+This helmet began its history in ancient Greece, where it was likely made for a hoplite warrior.
+Its path from antiquity to the present is not fully documented, but it eventually entered the collection of the Cleveland Museum of Art, where it remains an important example of ancient Greek craftsmanship and military equipment.

 Object Products